quotidian-ennui/bitbucket-pr/README.md

     uuid: "{78ac559e-802b-4c2d-adcc-5e916eee0b78}"
 ```

-> note that `ready` will use `whoami` to figure out your uuid so that it is removed from the list of reviewers of the PR.

-- use `bb-pr ready` to set the named reviewers on the PR;
+- use `bb-pr ready` to set/add the named reviewers to the PR.